DiamondLightSource/pymalcolm/docs/user_docs/counter.rst

 - self.counter.set_value: the function that will be called when someone tries to "Put" to the Attribute, or None if it isn't writeable

-To make the Attribute, we need to first make a meta object.
-In our example we want a ``float64`` :class:`~vmetas.NumberMeta` as we want to demonstrate floating point numbers later.
+To make the Attribute we first need to make a meta object.
+In our example we want a ``float64`` :class:`~vmetas.NumberMeta` as we want to demonstrate floating point numbers.
 If our counter was an integer we could choose ``int32`` or ``int64``.
 The actual Attribute is returned by the :meth:`~VMeta.make_attribute` method of this meta.

-In the two methods, we make use of this Attribute.
-We can get its value by using the :attr:`~Attribute.value` attr, and set its value by calling :meth:`~Attribute.set_value`.
-This function will validate the new value using the :class:`VMeta` object we passed in :meth:`~Part.create_attributes`, and notify the Process that the Block is attached to that something has chnaged and subscribers need to be updated.
+In the two methods (zero and increment), we make use of the ``counter`` Attribute.
+We can get its value by using the :attr:`~Attribute.value` attribute and set its value by calling the :meth:`~Attribute.set_value` method.
+This method will validate the new value using the :class:`VMeta` object we passed in :meth:`~Part.create_attributes` and notify the Process, that the Block is attached to, that something has changed and subscribers need to be updated.

 Visualising the Block with the GUI